-With five local small-batch distilleries calling the Swan Valley home you are sure to find something to take home.
+With five local small-batch distilleries calling the Swan Valley home, you will surely find something to take home.

-The friendly staff at Old Young’s Distillery pride themselves on a fantastic tasting experience, showing off their delicious vodka and gin products, and their vast knowledge of distilling.
+The friendly staff at Old Young’s Distillery pride themselves on a fantastic tasting experience, showing off their delicious vodka and gin products and their vast distilling knowledge.

-Perth’s only certified organic winery and Australia’s only certified organic brandy distillery can be found at Harris Organic Wine and Spirits.
+Harris Organic Wine and Spirits is the location of Perth’s only certified organic winery and Australia’s only certified organic brandy distillery.

 12. Stop by Maison Saint-Honoré for Delicious Macaroons